cockroachdb/docs/v20.1/demo-stream-changefeed-to-snowflake-aws.md

 - Snowflake cannot filter streaming updates by table.
 Because of this, we recommend creating a changefeed that watches only one table.
 - Snowpipe is unaware of CockroachDB resolved timestamps.
 This means CockroachDB transactions will not be loaded atomically and partial transactions can briefly be returned from Snowflake.
+- Auto-ingest in Snowflake only works with AWS and Azure.
+Snowflake does not support GCS yet.
-- Changefeeds do not share internal buffers, so each running changefeed will increase total memory usage
+- Changefeeds do not share internal buffers, so each running changefeed will increase total memory usage.